bcnmy/docs/versioned_docs/version-3.0/dashboard/spendingLimits.md

 - Cycle duration (minimum 1 hour, maximum 23 hours)

 After clicking `Create` the limit will be created.

+Please note that whenever limit policy is edited (duration / threshold / threshold type), cycle is reset, and the new cycle starts from the moment of edit.
+Pausing/Activating a limit will not reset the cycle.

 ![add global limit](../images/limits/global_limit_modal.png)